 Kenji also did the wrap vs. unwrapped test.

 He grilled two pork butts, wrapped one in foil once it reached 165 °F, about 5 hours into their cooking time.
 The wrapped butt reached the final temperature (198 °F) five hours ahead of the unwrapped butt, thanks to increased humidity and preventing evaporation, which kept the meat’s temperature from dropping.

 During a similar experiment, the folks at Camp Brisket found the wrapped brisket had a more “roast beefy” taste than the unwrapped brisket.

 12. Meat Should Be at Room Temperature Before Cooking

 Putting cold meat on the grill will cause a temperature drop.
 The time it takes for the temperature to recover adds on to the meat’s cooking time.

 To shorten the cook time and minimize the risk of overcooking the outside of the meat, Bob recommends taking the meat out of refrigeration for about an hour to come up to room temperature before cooking.

 Unnecessary and Unhealthy

 Thermophoresis describes the way smoke is drawn to cool surfaces, like steam to a mirror.
 In an experiment (pages 14 & 15), three beer cans were painted white, one empty and one ice-water filled can were placed in a smoker, the third can sat on a desk.
-After 30 minutes, the ice-filled can had a thicker coat of smoke than the empty can.
+After 30 minutes, the ice-filled can have a thicker coat of smoke than the empty can.
 This shows the role of cold in drawing moisture to surfaces, and the moisture attracts and helps smoke to stick.

-Kenji at SeriousEats tested the theory that raising the temperature of the meat improved how evenly the meat cooks.
+Kenji at SeriousEats tested theory that raising the temperature of the meat improved how evenly the meat cooks.